Democratic Liberal Party (Romania): Government of Emil Boc (2008–2012) and Mihai Răzvan Ungureanu

 At the 2008 legislative election, the PDL won the most seats in chambers and formed a new government coalition with the PSD.
 The two parties fell out in 2009 and the government was replaced by another one including the Democratic Alliance of Hungarians in Romania (UDMR) and the National Union for the Progress of Romania (UNPR).

 Later, in 2012, due to massive street protests, Prime Minister Emil Boc resigned and president Traian Băsescu appointed the independent Mihai Răzvan Ungureanu, former SIE commander, to form a new cabinet which was invested by a vote in Parliament in February 2012.
-After a two-month parliamentary protest, the opposition managed to pass a motion of no confidence on the 5 May 2012, sending the PDL in opposition.
+After a two-month parliamentary protest, the opposition managed to pass a motion of no confidence on 5 May 2012, sending the PDL in opposition.
 When the government fell, Traian Băsescu consulted the parliamentary parties and decided to nominate PSD leader Victor Ponta as Prime Minister.

 2012 local elections

 On 10 June 2012, local elections were held in Romania.
 The PDL was able to win only two county council presidents (namely in the counties of Arad and Alba) and 10 major city mayors (Cluj-Napoca, Brașov, Arad, Suceava, Drobeta-Turnu Severin, Alba Iulia, Tulcea, Târgu Mureș, Piatra Neamț, and Târgoviște), which represented a crushing defeat, even if the party acquired 27% of Romania's mayors and almost 23% of the county and local councillors.

-Because of these results, the then president of PDL, Emil Boc, resigned and called for an early National Convention (congress) of the party, which was held on the 30 June 2012.
+Because of these results, the then president of PDL, Emil Boc, resigned and called for an early National Convention (congress) of the party, which was held on 30 June 2012.
 The Convention elected Vasile Blaga to become the new party president of the PDL and Gheorghe Flutur as secretary-general.